About cervical cancer in Slovakia

 Services provided by the consortium members

-The consortium in Slovakia consists of three leading partners – Trnava University, Healthy Regions and Ligue against Cancer.
+The consortium in Slovakia consists of three leading partners – Trnava University, Healthy Regions and League Against Cancer.

 Slovak consortium partners are also receiving assistance and expertise from the Ministry of Health of the Slovak Republic.
 Together they are working mainly in two impact areas: